koxx12-dev/NeonLite/README.md

 4. Download the latest version of [UniverseLib](https://github.com/sinai-dev/UniverseLib/releases/download/1.5.1/UniverseLib.Mono.zip), unpack it and move the .dll file into your Neon White mods folder as in the previous step.
 5. Download the `NeonLite.dll` from the [Releases page](https://github.com/koxx12-dev/NeonLite/releases) and drop it in the mods folder.
 6. Once it's all working, press F5 in-game to change the settings for the mod.

-### Additional Notes

-Unless you're a mod developer, make sure to add `--melonloader.hideconsole` to your game launch properties (right click the game in steam -> properties -> launch options at the bottom of that window) to hide the console that melonloader loads in.
-It makes your game boot up faster xd